Profunctor Optics, a Categorical Update: Appendix: Haskell implementation

 This may seem, at first glance, difficult to model.
 We do not know, a priori, which of our optics will admit a given combinator.
 However, the fact that Tambara modules are copresheaves over optics suggests that we can use them to model ways of accessing optics; and in fact, we have found them to be very satisfactory to describe combinators in their full generality.

 \begin{remark} As an example, for any fixed \(A\) and \(B\), consider the profunctor \(P_{A,B}(S,T) \coloneqq (S \to A)\).
-It can be seen as modelling the \hask{view} combinator that some optics provide. \begin{spec} newtype Viewing a b s t = Viewing { getView :: s -> a } instance Profunctor Any (->) Any (->) (Viewing a b) where dimap l _ (Viewing f) = Viewing (f . l) \end{spec} If we want to apply this combinator to a particular optic, we need it to be a Tambara module for the actions describing the optic.
+It can be seen as modelling the \texttt{view} combinator that some optics provide.

+If we want to apply this combinator to a particular optic, we need it to be a Tambara module for the actions describing the optic.
 For instance, we can show that it is a Tambara module for the cartesian product, taking \(\C = \D = \M\); this means it can be used with \emph{lenses} in the cartesian case.
-In other words, \emph{lenses} can be used to \hask{view} the focus. \begin{spec} instance Tambara Any (->) Any (->) Any (->) (,) () (,) (,) (Viewing a b) where tambara (Viewing f) = Viewing (f . snd) \end{spec} Optic combinators are usually provided as infix functions that interplay nicely with the composition operator.
-Specifically, they have ``fixity and semantics such that subsequent field accesses can be performed with \hask{Prelude..}''~\cite{kmett15}. \begin{spec} infixl 8 ^. (^.) :: s -> (Viewing a b a b -> Viewing a b s t) -> a (^.) s l = getView (l $ Viewing id) s \end{spec} \end{remark}
+In other words, \emph{lenses} can be used to \texttt{view} the focus.